All Episodes

 And I can show you why you will fail.

-Look at our airports, look at our seaports, and look at our railway stations.
+In the days that follow, look at our airports, look at our seaports, and look at our railway stations.

-And even after your cowardly attack, you will see that people from the rest of Britain, people from around the world will arrive in London to become Londoners and to fulfill their dreams and achieve their potential.
+And even after your cowardly attack, you will see that people from the rest of Britain, people from around the world, will arrive in London to become Londoners and to fulfill their dreams and achieve their potential.

 They flee you because you tell them how they should live.

-They don't want that, and nothing you do.
+They don't want that.

-Whatever you do, however, many you kill, you will fail.
+Whatever you do, however many you kill, you will fail.

-And that, as I say, that that's the attitude we Brits say we've seen worse than this.
+And that, as I say, that's the attitude.

 We were bombed daily during World War II.

-You think that this is nothing?
+You think this is nothing?

 But to the terrorists, I would say, what, 33 people dead?